ovhk/DigitalFilm/README.md

 ### Major
 - [ ] Test parallel Programming
 - [ ] Racadrer les images ?
+- [ ] Add Images configuration system : add, remove with custom params on each steps
 - [ ] Add GrayToTime configuration system
       can show the impact on picture on real time
 - [ ] Add GrayToTime formula in parameter and evaluate it on the fly?